Breast implant: Breastfeeding

 Cross-section scheme of the mammary gland:

-The presence of breast implants currently presents no contraindication to breast feeding, and no evidence to support that the practice may present health issues to a breastfeeding infant is recognized by the USFDA.
+The presence of breast implants currently presents no contraindication to breast feeding, and there is no evidence to support that the practice may present health issues to a breastfeeding infant.

 Women with breast implants may have functional breast-feeding difficulties; mammoplasty procedures that feature periareolar incisions are especially likely to cause breastfeeding difficulties.
 Surgery may also damage the lactiferous ducts and the nerves in the nipple-areola area.

 Functional breastfeeding difficulties arise if the surgeon cut the milk ducts or the major nerves innervating the breast, or if the milk glands were otherwise damaged.
 Milk duct and nerve damage are more common if the incisions cut tissue near the nipple.
-The milk glands are most likely to be affected by subglandular implants (under the gland), and by large-sized breast implants, which pinch the lactiferous ducts and impede milk flow.
-Small-sized breast implants, and submuscular implantation, cause fewer breast-function problems; however, it is impossible to predict whether a woman who undergoes breast augmentation will be able to successfully breast feed since some women are able to breast-feed after periareolar incisions and subglandular placement and some are not able to after augmentation using submuscular and other types of surgical incisions.
+The milk glands are most likely to be affected by subglandular implants and by large-sized breast implants, which pinch the lactiferous ducts and impede milk flow.
+Small-sized breast implants and submuscular implantation cause fewer breast-function problems; however, it is impossible to predict whether a woman who undergoes breast augmentation will be able to successfully breast feed since some women are able to breast-feed after periareolar incisions and subglandular placement and some are not able to after augmentation using submuscular and other types of surgical incisions.